AlbertoV5/tosclib/README.md

 ### Usage

-1. Open and run copy-scripts.py
+1. Set up a template so you have a source object and a target group.
-2. Open output/out.tosc with Touch OSC
+2. Tweak and run copy-scripts.py
-3. Edit the script to fit your template.
+3. Open output with Touch OSC editor and save once.

 All the tosc related xml functions are in toscNav.py.
 For example, fast stream pull:
 ```python